 Undara, meaning 'long way' in Aboriginal, is also a popular gem fossicking destination with minerals including quartz, topaz, garnet, moonstone, aquamarine, peridot and even gold found there.
 However the lava tubes are the main attractions of Undara National Park as they are longest flowing lava tubes on earth from one single volcano.

-Located on the Gulf Savannah's eastern side, Undara Lava Lodge is an amazing nature experience and a unique outback attraction that offers the opportunity to stay in cabins, carriages, dormitory style stockman's quarters or a permanent tent 'village' among thousands of square kilometres of woodlands and national parks home to the famous Undara Lava Tubes.
+Located on the Gulf Savannah's eastern side, the Undara Experience is an amazing nature lodge and unique outback attraction that offers the opportunity to stay in cabins, carriages, dormitory style stockman's quarters or a permanent tent 'village' among thousands of square kilometres of woodlands and national parks home to the famous Undara Lava Tubes.

 A remote park, Undara is best accessed from the regional centres of Cairns or Townsville.
 The lava tubes of Undara National Park were formed around 190,000 years ago when an ancient volcano erupted, spilling approximately 23 billion cubic metres of lava onto 55 square kilometres of the Atherton Tableland.